 3. Is a Pink River Dolphin a Mammal

-- Yes a Pink river dolphins like all other dolphins is a mammal and belong to the subgroup of marine mammals.
-They do give birth to babies and unlike fish have lungs breath air.
+- Yes, a pink river dolphin, like all other dolphins is a mammal that belongs to the subgroup of marine mammals.
+They do give birth to babies and unlike fish have lungs to breathe air.

 4. Amazon River Dolphin Scientific Name

-- The scientific name of amazon river dolphin is Inia geoffrensis.
+- The scientific name of the amazon river dolphin is Inia geoffrensis.